Top 11 Benefits of Coconut Oil, And How To Use It Every Day

 - Supplies lauric acid: Another rare feature of coconut oil is that its main component is lauric acid, the powerful antimicrobial, immune-function compound found in breast milk.
 That’s why baby formula companies use it for fatty acids in formula—it’s the closest they can get to mother’s milk.
 (Unfortunately, they use an inexpensive processed version of the oil, so the quality leaves a lot to be desired.)

 - Remains healthy when heated: Coconut is the only oil that doesn’t create trans fats even when heated to high temps, so it’s perfect for cooking.
 (Chapter 4 of 12 Steps to Whole Foods has wonderful recipes using coconut oil.)

 - Fights cravings: Many people use coconut oil to help them control sugar cravings, a huge benefit for those making big changes to their diets.

 Not all coconut oils are created equal.
 My recommendation is to look for the words “organic,” “virgin,” and “unrefined”; these designations tell you you’re getting the best flavor and highest retention of antioxidants.

 The words “virgin” and “unrefined” are interchangeable in this case; either way, it means that the product is kept at a low heat during the pressing/extracting process and made from fresh coconut as opposed to dried copra (coconut kernels).
-If you order through our Group Buy going on now, this is exactly the kind of coconut oil you’ll get.

 What About Saturated Fat in Coconut Oil?